-Jessica Block is the newly appointed Director of Development at the Museum of Contemporary Art, the former Deputy Managing Director of the Australian Chamber Orchestra Pty Limited and a development consultant.
-She is now a director of the Australian Chamber Orchestra Instrument Fund Pty Limited, ACO US Inc and the Australian Youth Orchestra.
-She practised as a solicitor with King & Wood Mallesons and the Nine Network and has held senior management positions with The Bell Shakespeare Company and Sydney Festival.
-Jessica has a degree in Arts/Law from the University of Sydney.
+Jessica Block is Director of Development at the Museum of Contemporary Art Australia, a development consultant and former Deputy Managing Director of the Australian Chamber Orchestra Pty Limited.
+She is now a Director of the Australian Chamber Orchestra Instrument Fund Pty Limited and the Australian Youth Orchestra.
+She practised as a solicitor with King & Wood Mallesons and the Nine Network and has held senior management positions with The Bell Shakespeare Company, Sydney Festival and most recently the Art Gallery of New South Wales.
+Jessica has a degree in Arts/Law from the University of Sydney and is a Graduate of the Australian Institute of Company Directors.